Our service now covers areas all across Canada

 The two main species of rodents that you need to be concerned about and that will infiltrate and cause damage within your home are rats and mice.
 Thanks to their body structure, rodents can easily squeeze through the smallest of openings, so it is fundamental to inspect for any such openings and seal them accordingly.

 Rodents are difficult to control and breed very rapidly in the winter months, so they present a significant hazard to your home.
 It’s important to mention that rodents, especially rats, are known to harbour and transmit various diseases while also carrying parasites like ticks and fleas, which is yet another reason to act in a timely manner.
-Rats are known to inhabit hard to reach places such as drywall and attics and burrow under concrete and porches, within drywall voids.
+Rats are known to inhabit hard-to-reach places such as drywall and attics and burrow under concrete and porches, within drywall voids.

 Rats are also quite smart and are aware of new things in their environments like rat traps and suspicious bait, making it all the most essential to seek the help of a professional pest expert.
 Mice will infiltrate your home seeking food, warmth and water and they can easily contaminate any food they eat.

-Try to keep food sources hidden away, either on higher shelves or cabinets, or enclosed places such as pantries.
+Try to keep food sources hidden away, either on higher shelves or cabinets or in enclosed places such as pantries.
 Rodents, for the most part, are seeking crumbs and garbage but are enticed by dry goods like cereals and anything edible.
-It is ideal to try to keep these food items in closed containers so to deny access to any rodents, while produce should also be stored securely.
+It is ideal to try to keep these food items in closed containers so as to deny access to any rodents, while produce should also be stored securely.

 Any food waste should be immediately cleaned so as not to attract any pests.
 Also avoid having cluttered rooms, as this gives them a place to hide and feed.
 Remember, rodents are adaptable and infestations can cause damage deep in your home.
 In fact, rodents can easily cause serious issues by chewing through electrical wiring and insulation or even personal effects.

 This should always be done with the help of a licensed pest control expert.
 These experts are well trained in identifying the culprit and applying the necessary measures to alleviate infestation.
-This, however, will not do anything for damage which has been done.
-In such a case, we recommend hiring a professional contractor to repair any damage and to seal your home to avoid future issues.
+This, however, will not do anything for the damage which has been done.
+In such a case, we recommend hiring a professional contractor to repair any damage and seal your home to avoid future issues.

-Make sure there is no structural damage such as sagging or bowing wood framed doors, walls or ceilings since these indicate extensive damage that will be costly to repair.
+Make sure there is no structural damage such as sagging or bowing wood-framed doors, walls or ceilings since these indicate extensive damage that will be costly to repair.
 Furthermore, annual inspections are something any homeowner should consider without experiencing the shock of an infestation.

-Remember that carpenter ants, termites and rodents all provide visible indications of activity through entry or exit holes, visible mud tubes, the presence of frass or the presence of the pests themselves.
+Remember that carpenter ants, termites and rodents all provide visible indications of activity through an entry or exit holes, visible mud tubes, the presence of frass or the presence of the pests themselves.
 Also, if you keep firewood around your home, make sure to keep it away from foundations or crawlspaces so as to avoid enticing pests that are attracted to wood.